friskapp/docs/startup-script.md

-# Install Frisk USING A Start-Up Script
+# Install Frisk using A start-up script

 You can install Frisk easily on DigitalOcean or Vultr using a start up script that we made ...